Chinese Idioms with Numbers to Level-Up Your Mandarin

 Literal translation: Seven mouths, eight tongues.

-This saying is somewhat is similar to the English idiom of “at sixes and sevens,” which means confusion of disarray.
+This saying is somewhat similar to the English idiom “at sixes and sevens,” which means confusion or disarray.
 The Chinese version is used to refer to a situation that is noisy, in which many people are talking at once, or that is full of lively discussion.

 Literal translation: Eight sides, exquisite/delicate.